-Management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2006.
+Management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2007.
 In making this assessment, management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control-Integrated Framework.
-Based on our assessment and those criteria, management has concluded that the Company maintained effective internal control over financial reporting as of December 31, 2006.
+Based on our assessment and those criteria, management has concluded that the Company maintained effective internal control over financial reporting as of December 31, 2007.

-Our management's assessment of the effectiveness of the Company's internal control over financial reporting as of December 31, 2006 has been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, as stated in their report which appears herein.
+The effectiveness of the Company's internal control over financial reporting as of December 31, 2007 has been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, as stated in their report, which is included herein.

-/s/ JOHN T. RYAN III John T. Ryan III Chairman of the Board Chief Executive Office
+/s/ JOHN T. RYAN III

+John T. Ryan III Chairman of the Board Chief Executive Officer

-/s/ DENNIS L. ZEITLER Dennis L. Zeitler
+/s/ DENNIS L. ZEITLER

-Vice President and Treasurer Chief Financial Officer
+Dennis L. Zeitler Senior Vice President and Treasurer Chief Financial Officer